Bill Floyd was first in line at the Orioles box office early yesterday morning, but the A-1 position didn't do him much good.

 "I'm surprised and I'm irritated," she said after being turned down.
 "I would never expect them to be sold out so far in advance.
 It can't be."

-Which Orioles games are sellouts and, more important, which aren't?
+Which Orioles games are sellouts and, more importantly, which aren't?

 It's a straightforward question for which there don't seem to be any straightforward answers.